Matsyir/pvp-performance-tracker/README.md

 # PvP Performance Tracker

 Tracks PvP performance by keeping track of various stats.
 Only useful for 1v1 PvP fights that involve overhead prayers and/or gear switching, LMS being the perfect example.
 Multi will cause problems.
+Potentially inaccurate outsite of LMS.

 **1.** Tracks if you successfully hit your opponent off-pray or not.
 For example, if your opponent is using protect from melee, you must hit him with magic or ranged for a successful off-pray hit.